Kamya494/Data-Analysis-Projects/NumPy/Student-Performance-Analysis/README.md

 ## Overview

-This project analyzes student performance using **NumPy** and **Pandas**.
+This project analyzes student performance on a synthetic dataset using **NumPy** and **Pandas**.
 It focuses on applying core NumPy concepts to solve real data analysis problems.

 ## Concepts Covered